dthabata/boilerplate/README.md

 # boilerplate-project
-Gaming e-commerce project based on what I've learned with Udemy.
+Gaming e-commerce project based on what I've learned with Udemy. // paused for now, but will return soon.